15 dark academia books: Gothic novels of obsession, secrets, and scholarship

 Find a copy → Bookshop.org | Amazon

-A magical boarding school where students are regularly eaten by monsters, and a student with the power to destroy everything who refuses to use it.
+A magical boarding school where monsters regularly eat students, and a student with the power to destroy everything who refuses to use it.
 Novik plays the dark academia framework for dark comedy as much as dread; the novel is aware of its own genre and uses that awareness well.
 The lightest book on this list, and a good entry point for readers who want the atmosphere without the psychological intensity.

 Find a copy → Bookshop.org | Amazon